Chromatic Irrelevance Studies

 A Modern Wing Exhibition

-This exhibition examines the irrelevance of colour under non-human perceptual systems.
+This exhibition examines the implications of that difference.

 Chromatic Colour Excess